AP English Language

 Unit III: The Art of Speechwriting

 In this final unit of the year, we examine the power of persuasion through the spoken work by examining various mediums of speech.
 We consider the role of the speaker’s voice to persuade, engage, and argue, and we work to use language deliberately to create the effect we want our listeners to experience.
 Reading and watching speeches allows us to examine how speechwriters work upon human language and consciousness.
 In one exercise, students analyze a particular speech given by a character in Julius Caesar.
-As a capstone project, students craft an original speech to demonstrate the various skills they have acquired throughout the year.
+As a capstone project, students craft an original speech on a topic of their choice to demonstrate the various skills they have acquired throughout the year.

 Julius Caesar by William Shakespeare